AOIPLab/OCT-Converter/README.md

 ## Clinical use
 We can't guarantee images extracted with OCT-Converter will match those extracted or viewed with the manufacturer's software.
 Any use in clinical settings is at the user's own risk.

+## AOIP Contribution
+Batch E2E to AVI converter script and ImageJ pluggin to be able to open the videos.